Gummy Bear Recipe with Real Fruit (Sour Option)

 Note: After they’ve firmed in the fridge, keep them in an airtight container at room temperature, otherwise they will begin to gel together into a gooey mess.

-If you try this recipe for Homemade Gummy Sour Candy with Real Fruit, be sure to share a photo and tag me @rootandrevel on social media–I’d LOVE to see how it turned out for you!
+If you try this recipe for Homemade Gummy Bear Recipe with Real Fruit, be sure to share a photo and tag me @rootandrevel on social media–I’d LOVE to see how it turned out for you!

 - 1 cup organic fruit (strawberry, blueberry, raspberry, etc.)